Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

+The drift burst hypothesis, as proposed by \citet{christensen2018drift}, postulates the existence of locally explosive trends in high-frequency asset prices, resembling phenomena like flash crashes or gradual jumps.
+An infamous example of a flash crash occurred on May 6, 2010, when the Dow Jones Industrial Average rapidly dropped nearly 1,000 points within minutes, only to recover most of the losses shortly thereafter.

-The drift burst hypothesis of \citet{christensen2018drift} postulates the existence of locally explosive trends (like flash crashes or gradual jumps) in high-frequency asset prices.
-The drift burst test detects the presence and timestamps these explosive trends.
-The test statistic is computed minute-by-minute.
-Assuming 6.5 trading hours per day, the test needs to be conducted 341 times per day (with a burn-in period of 49 minutes) and is thus a multiple testing problem.
-The test statistics are computed from overlapping intra-day windows and are expected to be highly autocorrelated.
-Drift bursts are rare events and the strength of the signals varies.
-There are several approaches to deal with the false discovery problem. \citet{christensen2018drift} propose a resampling procedure which generates simulated critical values for the drift burst test.
-We gauge the performance of the SCC procedure and the benchmark approaches in both simulation and empirical settings.
+The drift burst test serves to detect and timestamp these explosive trends.
+In our analysis, we compute the test statistic on a minute-by-minute basis.
+Since there are 6.5 trading hours per day, the test needs to be conducted 341 times per day, resulting in a multiple testing problem.
+The test statistics are computed using overlapping windows and are expected to exhibit high autocorrelation.
+Given that drift bursts are rare events, they can be considered as sparse signals, and the strength of these signals can vary.
+There are several approaches to deal with the false discovery problem in this context, including the benchmark procedures considered in Section \ref{secSims}, the SCC, test and a resampling procedure suggested by \citet{christensen2018drift}.

-Section \ref{ssecDB} introduces the drift burst hypothesis and the drift burst test.
-Section \ref{secResampling} describes the resampling procedure proposed by \citet{christensen2018drift}.
-A simulation study is conducted in Section \ref{ssecDBSim}.
-Unlike the simulation conducted in Section \ref{secSims}, we simulate asset prices and compute the drift burst test statistics, instead of directly simulating test statistics.
-The controlling procedures are applied to detect drift bursts in the Nasdaq composite index and S\&P 500 index ETFs in Section \ref{ssecDBEmpirics}.
+Section \ref{ssecDB} presents the drift burst hypothesis and the drift burst test as a means to detect these phenomena.
+In Section S2.3 of the Online Supplement, we conduct a simulation study.
+We apply the controlling procedures to detect drift bursts in real-world data, specifically the Nasdaq composite index and S\&P 500 index ETFs, in Section \ref{ssecDBEmpirics}.